-- Maintain access and adequate supplies to laundry facilities to help prevent spread of COVID-19. - Provide disposable gloves, soap for washing hands, and household cleaners and EPAregistered disinfectants " for residents and staff to clean and disinfect buttons, knobs, and handles of laundry machines, laundry baskets, and shared laundry items. - Post the following guidelines for doing laundry such as washing instructions and handling of dirty laundry. - Launder items according to the manufacturer's instructions.
+- Maintain access and adequate supplies to laundry facilities to help prevent spread of COVID-19. - Restrict the number of people allowed in laundry rooms at one time to ensure everyone can stay at least 6 feet (2 meters) apart. - Provide disposable gloves, soap for washing hands, and household cleaners and EPAregistered disinfectants " for residents and staff to clean and disinfect buttons, knobs, and handles of laundry machines, laundry baskets, and shared laundry items. - Post the following guidelines for doing laundry such as washing instructions and handling of dirty laundry. - Launder items according to the manufacturer's instructions.
 Use the warmest appropriate water setting and dry items completely. - Wear disposable gloves when handling dirty laundry from a person who is sick.
-Dirty laundry from a person who is sick can be washed with other people's items. - Do not shake dirty laundry.
-O Clean and disinfect clothes hampers according to guidance above for surfaces.
-O Remove gloves, and wash hands right away.
+Dirty laundry from a person who is sick can be washed with other people's items. - Do not shake dirty laundry. - o Clean and disinfect clothes hampers according to guidance above for surfaces. - o Remove gloves, and wash hands right away.